Manufacturing of solar photovoltaic cells

 Since its formation in 1980, EAP has provided students with the skills and knowledge needed by professionals in government, energy companies, consulting firms, and other organizations.
 EAP draws students from across campus.
 Particularly large student groups from public policy, environmental studies, engineering, and urban planning pursue the certificate because of the program's interdisciplinary curriculum which considers a wide range of technical, economic, political, and social factors that shape energy policy formulation and decision-making.

-To declare the certificate, students must first complete the online Energy Analysis and Policy (EAP) application form, which includes the following elements:
+To declare the certificate, applicants must complete the online Energy Analysis and Policy (EAP) application form, which includes the following elements:

 1. Information on prior educational attainment